03 - Scope of privilege

 • Other advisers participating in the engagement with the consent of the client

-However, legal privilege is explicitly limited to communication with a person carrying out the activities of an attorney.
+However, legal privilege is explicitly limited to communications with a person carrying out the activities of an attorney.